salahnomad/salahnomad.github.io/content/glossary/rooted-nomadism/index.md

 ---
 title: "Rooted Nomadism: The Core Philosophy"
-description: "Rooted Nomadism is a philosophical framework blending Mediterranean ancestral wisdom with modern digital life, turning cultural roots into sources of freedom."
+description: "We were promised freedom but found ourselves adrift.
+Rooted Nomadism is the philosophy for turning your unique heritage from an anchor into a compass for modern life."
 date: 2025-10-01
 schema_type: "DefinedTerm"
 breadcrumb: "Glossary › Philosophy"